mikhashev/personal-context-manager/docs/technical-description.md

    - Create new positions like "context curators" and "personal data architects" in large organizations

 3. **Improve healthcare and personal well-being**
-   - Significantly increase healthcare efficiency through complete medical context of the patient
+   - Enhance healthcare efficiency through improved medical context of the patient
-   - Improve disease prevention through continuous analysis of personal data
+   - Support disease prevention through continuous analysis of personal data
    - Develop new telemedicine models based on contextual information

 4. **New understanding of privacy**